Why Going Back to the Doctor Matters

 During the height of the pandemic, many doctors’ offices and healthcare facilities had postponed care that was not related to COVID-19 or was not an emergency.
 This helped ensure that there was capacity to care for COVID-19 patients and helped preserve supplies, such as masks and ventilators.

-Now that Rhode Island and other states are reopening, many doctors’ offices and other healthcare facilities have already begun to offer all types of healthcare services, including preventive care, ongoing care for chronic health conditions, and surgeries that were postponed.
+Now many doctors’ offices and other healthcare facilities are offering all types of healthcare services, including preventive care, ongoing care for chronic health conditions, and surgeries that were postponed.
 They have put many precautions in place to help keep you safe.
 (See “Keeping you safe” later in the article for details.)

 If you are going back to the doctor’s office—or are feeling unsure about doing so—here are important things to know and to discuss with your doctor and other healthcare providers.